 The other known workarounds allow you to keep to the principle of reducing risk by trying not to invite it.
 You still delete the spammer’s email at the server for the security of knowing that the message body never gets to your computer, but to keep your privacy you insert one or another inconvenient and arguably counter-intuitive step when you mark the header for deletion.

 If you mark the header as read, Outlook acts on your preference there and then, just as if you marked a whole message as read.
 If you have configured Outlook to “Ask each time” about read receipts, you will be told that the sender “requested a notification be sent when this message is read” and you can say yes or no to cooperating.
+And if you configured Outlook to “Never send”, then it will respect your direction and not prepare a read receipt.
 Whether you then mark the header for deletion or you download the whole message, the read-receipt question is done and dusted.

 Holding down the Shift key while marking a header for deletion induces Outlook to treat the deletion as final, just as if you do this while deleting a whole message.
 You will typically be warned that “This will be permanently deleted.”
 Let’s assume that you have turned that off or that you click Yes to continue.
 If you have configured Outlook to “Ask each time”, you will be told that the sender “requested a notification be sent when this message is deleted” and you can say yes or no to cooperating.
-Whether you then Process Headers, e.g., in the next Send/Receive, to delete the message at the server or you change your mind and unmark the header—and even if you then download the message—the read-receipt question is done and dusted.
+And again, if you have configured Outlook to “Never send”, then Outlook will indeed not send.
+Whether you then Process Marked Headers to delete the message at the server or you change your mind and unmark the header—and even if you then download the message—the read-receipt question is done and dusted.

-Make no mistake, though.
-These workarounds are simple but they are clumsy things of a sort that nobody would ever think to do except to compensate for a program’s misbehaviour.
+But make no mistake: though these workarounds are simple, they are clumsy things of a sort that nobody would ever think to do except to compensate for a program’s misbehaviour.

 Holding down the Shift key while marking a header for deletion, as if to indicate that you want permanent deletion instead of deletion that can be undone, is worse than counter-intuitive: it’s counter-factual.
 The deletion that results is not at all permanent, no matter that Outlook may warn you differently.
 The header remains but with a red X over its Header Status to show that it is merely marked for deletion, and this marking is as easily undone whether you held the Shift key down or not.
-Not only does this make a liar of Outlook’s warning that the deletion will be permanent but it also makes nonsense of the read receipt’s text: a sender who receives one of Outlook’s notifications that a message “was deleted without being read” can know their message got through to a live account but cannot safely infer that the message has been deleted.
+Not only does this make a liar of Outlook’s warning that the deletion will be permanent but it also makes nonsense of the read receipt’s text: a sender who receives one of Outlook’s notifications that a message “was deleted without being read” can know their message got through to a live account but cannot safely infer that the message actually was deleted.
 Such inference is anyway not supported by RFC8089, but see that Microsoft has gone to some trouble to aim for the receipt’s text to be true when deleting a whole message.
-When all Outlook has to work with is a header, we trick it into composing the read receipt earlier than it otherwise would, when it respects our wishes without realising that the message is not truly being deleted.
-That we can do this is plainly is not by design (and I confess that I didn’t even realise the possibility of it until I had done a non-negligible amount of study).
+When all Outlook has to work with is a header, we trick it into composing the read receipt earlier than it otherwise would.
+It then respects our wishes without realising that the message is not truly being deleted.
+That we can do this is plainly not by design.

 That Microsoft does not—or will not on reflection—regard Outlook’s surprise generation of a not-read receipt as a serious breach of privacy, if not also of security, is just not credible.
 Presumably, this highly unwelcome behaviour from Outlook happens only by oversight and will get fixed.
 Indeed, since I think I have better things to do than keep downloading and installing Office updates for a computer that connects to the internet for only a few minutes each day, there’s even a possibility that Microsoft has fixed this problem already and I just don’t know yet.